 Since System databases hold critical system configuration details, there should be proper security measures in place to avoid accidental deletion of data.
 Hence, System databases have the below restrictions compared to user databases:

 We can take a user database offline using the ALTER DATABASE command as shown below:

-ALTER DATABASE AdventureWorks SET OFFLINE WITH ROLLBACK IMMEDIATE GO
+ALTER DATABASE AdventureWorks SET OFFLINE WITH ROLLBACK IMMEDIATE

 System Databases Cannot Be Dropped

 While we can drop the user databases by executing the DROP DATABASE command

 If we try to DROP any of the system databases, then we will receive the error as shown below: